codingbbq/codingbbq.github.io/_posts/2019-04-02-More-challenges-More-Fun.markdown

 In this problem, I learned about
 1. `.set` implementation ES6
 2. Used the spread operator (...)
-3. Got the array intersection using `.reduce`, `.filter` and `.includes` - I am still unsure how it behaves, I found this function definition on Stackoverflow.
+3. Got the array intersection using `.reduce`, `.filter` and `.includes` - I am still unsure how it behaves, I found this function definition on StackOverflow.

 ```javascript